 Once Dialo Dube decided to make a career out of Art, he invented his own technique called “Dialoism”.
 “Dialoism” is a celebrated movement that is “medical, mechanical, graphical and meant to heal the fractured African spirit of community”, according to Dialo.

-Team: This series was created as a part of MUD’s female empowerment skill-sharing initiative.
+Team: This series was created as a part of MUD’s female empowerment Accelerator skill-sharing program.

 Produced, Directed, Graphics, and Edited by Alex Gwaze.

 Camera 1 / Accelerator Interns: Prudence Siziba, Presencia Tawuya and Nomuzi Ncube.
 Production Assistants: James Mandaba, Wilson Madzikure, and Serena Tshuma Music by: Treble Clef (KyoteGuy)